 If you haven't settled your tab with Uncle Sam by Tax Day, your bill will likely keep growing as penalties and interest pile on.

 First, you may face a failure-to-file penalty.
-This is equal to 5% of the taxes you haven't paid, charged monthly for up to 5 months.
+This is equal to 5% of the taxes you haven't paid less any available credits, charged monthly for up to 5 months.
 If you're more than 60 days late, the minimum penalty is the smaller of 100% of the taxes you owe or $485.

 You could also get hit with a failure-to-pay penalty.
 This one is assessed at the smaller rate of 0.5% of your unpaid taxes, but it's reapplied each month until you max out at 25% of your unpaid balance.
 If you owe both penalties in a given month, the failure-to-file penalty is reduced so that you are not paying more than 5% in penalties each month.

 In addition to the penalties above, you likely will also be charged daily interest on what you owe in taxes.
 This rate is updated quarterly but is generally the federal short-term rate plus 3%.
-Unpaid penalties may be charged interest in addition to interest that balances accrue.
+Unpaid penalties may be charged interest in addition to interest that the balance of taxes owed accrues.

-If you give the IRS the cold shoulder on your unpaid taxes, it may raise penalty rates over time and put liens on, or repossess, your possessions.
+If you give the IRS the cold shoulder on your unpaid taxes, it may raise penalty rates over time and file a tax lien—a legal claim to your assets.

 If you don't owe taxes